philip860/Ansible_AWX_Install_Collection/README.md

 If any issues occur during the build, first check to make sure your system has enough free storage available.

-The following commands can help to shed some light on possible installation issues with AWX & Kubernetes
+The following commands can help to shed some light on possible installation issues with AWX & Kubernetes.

 - Check list awx realted pods running for kubernetes:
   ```sh